MICS-Lab/scyan/README.md

   <img src="https://github.com/MICS-Lab/scyan/raw/master/docs/assets/logo.png" alt="scyan_logo" width="500"/>
 </p>

 Scyan stands for **S**ingle-cell **Cy**tometry **A**nnotation **N**etwork.
 Based on biological knowledge prior, it provides a fast cell population annotation without requiring any training label.
-Scyan is an interpretable model that also corrects batch-effect and can be used for debarcoding / cell sampling / population discovery.
+Scyan is an interpretable model that also corrects batch-effect and can be used for debarcoding, cell sampling, and population discovery.

 # Documentation